 Note: The above timeline is representative of the process for granting a Crown lease by competitive process.
-The time to negotiate some commercial leases is highly variable and dependent on the complexity of the offer, degree of community engagement required to be undertaken, and the number of other lease applications on hand.
+The time to negotiate some commercial leases is highly variable and dependent on the complexity of the offer, degree of community engagement required, and the number of other lease applications on hand.

-Step 1-Competitive process (call to market)
+Step 1-Competitive process (call-to-market)